MEDSL/2020-elections-official/README.md

 Added 03-18-2021.
 Local data not included at the moment.

+## Illinois

+Added 03-31-2021.
+Local data not included at the moment.

+* Official IL results report only certain individual write-in candidates, while precinct data reports scatter wrtie-ins

+* Judge McGlynn (District 020 Retention Race) is missing from official IL results.
+They were nominated and approved to serve in a federal district court in 2020.

 ## Maryland

 Added 02-09-2021.
 Local data not included at the moment.